 You can download a map of all the locations.

-In summer there excursion by bus and boat a and organises excursions by bus and boat.
+In summer there are excursion by bus and boat.

 Check website for more information.

 The Pijp (south side) – housing complex De Dageraad

 A visitors centre for De Dageraad is located Burgemeester Tellengenstraat 128.

 Open on Friday, Saturday and Sunday from 11 Am tot 5 PM.

 There is a small library (free entrance) and friendly staff to explain.

 Free to take a peek.
 At times there are guided tours organised by Het Schip museum.